audunsystad/Project-Thesis/README.md

 # Project-Thesis
-An analysis of mitigating to inc-dec gaming in the electricity market
+An analysis of mitigating measures to inc-dec gaming in the electricity market